8 Tips to Take Breathtaking Hummingbird Photos

 Hang Lots of Hummingbird Feeders

 Elijah Gildea of Redding, California shoots professionally for Perky-Pet bird feeders and leads tours in Costa Rica, while teaching local photography workshops.
 He uses a Nikon D850 camera, with a Nikon 200-500 lens.
-In his own backyard, Elijah regularly welcomes six species.
+In his own backyard, Elijah regularly photographs six hummingbird species.
 “I have 12 large hummingbird feeders up and spend my mornings drinking coffee, cleaning and refilling feeders, and watching dozens of hummingbirds.”
 Here’s everything you need to know about hummingbird feeders.

 Know Hummingbirds’ Habits